chrisdrifte/product-backend-demo/README.md

 1. Product data is held in a relational database (this is a requirement from the legacy system)
-2. A cli script allows us to trigger a full index
+2. A cli script allows us to trigger a full or partial index
-3. Product ids are added to a queue
+3. The CLI script adds product ids to a persisted queue
-4. Data is fetched for each product id, and emitted to a message broker
+4. The CLI script emits an UPDATE event with full or partial product data for each product id in the queue
-5. Services which consume product data subscribe the the events and update their copies of product data
+5. The product data service subscribes to the UPDATE event, updating its copy of the product data with the new data, and an INDEX event is emitted with full product data
+6. Indexer services subscribe to the INDEX event, updating their indexes with the product data they care about

 There are three initial services: